cca/vault_migration/readme.md

 ## Items

-We could write scripts to directly take an item from EQUELLA using its API, perform a metadata crosswalk, and post it to Invenio.
-Alternatively, we could work with local copies of items, perhaps created by the equella_scripts collection export tool.

-We need to load the necessary fixtures, including user accounts, before adding to Invenio.
-For instance, the item owner needs to already be in Invenio before we can add them as owner of a record.
-If we attempt to load a record with a subject `id` that doesn't exist yet, we get a 500 error.

-We download metadata for all items using equella-cli and a script like this:
+We can download metadata for all items using equella-cli and a script like this:

 ```sh
 #!/usr/bin/env fish